 Each year, around 99.0% first-year students receive scholarships, with the typical award being $16,273.
 Don't worry about affording Calvin College; 95.0% of their undergraduates obtain financial assistance.
 Take a virtual tour to learn more about Calvin's campus.

 It is difficult to beat Western Michigan University if you wish to pursue Special Education as a major.
 Students from the Special Education major at Western Michigan University get 0.6% more than the standard graduate with the same degree.
 The surrounding area of a large city is great for young people trying to find adequate options for social networking, excitement, and exploration.

 Central Michigan University is one of the best schools in the U.S. for Special Education.
-Students who have fun with a more slow-paced life will treasure the school's setting in the smallish town of Mount Pleasant, Michigan.
+With more than 20,000 students, this institution is one of the largest schools in the nation.

 It's hard to beat Spring Arbor University if you want to study Special Education.
 It is located in the suburban location of Spring Arbor, Michigan.

-Due to Spring Arbor's excellent student-to-faculty ratio of 12:1, there are plenty of possibilities for students to work with their professors.
 For those who wish to carry on following their bachelor's degree, Spring Arbor University has grad programs available.
+Freshmen are not required to live on-campus at Spring Arbor University.
 Find out about what student life at Spring Arbor is really like by watching a few campus videos.